Frijol/climate-change/GLOSSARY.md

 A type of climate change that is abrupt and results from the crossing of tipping points

 ## TZEV
-transitional zero-emissions vehicles, plug-in hybrid electric and hydrogen internal combustion engine vehicles [DoE, 22][DoE]
+transitional zero-emissions vehicles, plug-in hybrid electric and hydrogen internal combustion engine vehicles [DoE, 22, 35][DoE]

 ## UNFCCC
 1992 United Nations Framework Convention on Climate Change

 ## ZEV
-zero-emissions vehicles, such as electric and hydrogen fuel cell [DoE, 22][DoE]
+zero-emissions vehicles: battery-electric and hydrogen fuel cell [DoE, 22, 35][DoE]

 {% include "./BIBLIOGRAPHY.md" %}